 Using real research data

-Our dissertation resources page highlights useful resources for dissertation students including guides on how to manage research data (including templates for consent) and planning a dissertation project using survey data.
+- We have resources for dissertation students with guides on how to manage research data (including templates for consent) and planning a dissertation project using survey data.

 Accessing and sharing data for teaching